Suillus pungens: Similar species

 Suillus pungens is characterized by the very distinct color changes that occur in the cap as it develops.
 The range of color variation makes it possible to misidentify the species with others whose color overlaps.
 Suillus pungens has been misidentified as S. placidus because of the white color of the young fruit bodies and the droplets of exudate.
 S. placidus has a wider distribution, is usually found in association with eastern white pine, is generally smaller, with a maximum cap diameter up to 9 cm, and has smaller spores, measuring 7–9 by 2.5–3.2 μm.
 It does not have any distinctive taste or odor.
 North American S. granulatus is another potential lookalike species, and at maturity it is nearly identical to Suillus pungens.
 The cap of S. granulatus is variable in color, ranging from pale yellow to various shades of brown, while the pore surface is initially whitish, later becoming yellowish, and similar to S. placidus, its typical host is eastern white pine.
 Unlike S. pungens, it lacks a characteristic odor and taste.
 The Californian species Suillus glandulosipes has veil material attached to the edge of the cap when young.
 It also lacks the distinctive changes in cap color during development, is associated with lodgepole pine, has smaller spores (6.6–8.8 by 2.5–3 μm), and lacks any obvious taste and odor.
-Another Californian species, Suillus quiescens, newly described in 2010, may resemble S. pungens, especially at maturity.
+Another Californian species, S. quiescens, newly described in 2010, may resemble S. pungens, especially at maturity.
 S. quiescens can be distinguished by its lack of white or olive colors when young and by a less glandular stipe when mature.

 Ecology, habitat and distribution

 Suillus pungens is an ectomycorrhizal (EM) basidiomycete that forms symbiotic relationships almost exclusively with Monterey pine (Pinus radiata) and bishop pine (Pinus muricata); some collections have been made under knobcone pine (Pinus attenuata) and ponderosa pine (Pinus ponderosa), but only within the range of Monterey pine.
 All these trees have small scattered natural ranges largely restricted to California.
 An EM symbiosis is a mutualistic relationship between an EM fungus and the root tip of a compatible EM plant.
-The fruit bodies of Suillus pungens grow solitarily, scattered or in groups in humus.
+The fruit bodies of S. pungens grow solitarily, scattered or in groups in humus.
 They are often found growing near fruit bodies of Chroogomphus vinicolor and Helvella lacunosa.
 Suillus pungens is often the most abundant Suillus in the San Francisco Bay Area.
 The type collection was made on the campus of San Francisco State University in San Francisco, where it occurs in abundance during the fall and winter seasons.
 Although it occurs most frequently in the autumn and winter, it is one of the few species of Suillus that continue to fruit sporadically throughout the year, especially in wet weather.
 It has also been identified in the southeastern Sierra Nevada and on Santa Cruz Island.